jdrestre/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 models/rectangle.py|6. __str__|Update the class Rectangle by overriding the __str__ method so that it returns [Rectangle] (<id>) <x>/<y> - <width>/<height>
 models/rectangle.py|7.
 Display #1|Update the class Rectangle by improving the public method def display(self) # taking care of x and y models/rectangle.py|8.
-Update #0|Update the class Rectangle by adding the public method def update(self, *args): that assigns an argument to each attribute id, width, height, x, y
+Update #0|Update the class Rectangle by adding the public method def update(self, *args): that assigns an argument to each attribute id, width, height, x, y models/rectangle.py|9.
+Update #1|Update the class Rectangle by updating the public method def update(self, *args): by changing the prototype to update(self, *args, **kwargs) that assigns a key/value argument to attributes

 ---